-- 1. Maintain a grade of C or better in Anatomy & Physiology I & II, Microbiology, and ALL Surgical Technology courses. - Complete all required general educational courses in semesters as scheduled, unless completed prior.
+1. Maintain a grade of C or better in all academic core courses and Surgical Technology core courses.

+- Complete all required general educational courses in semesters as scheduled, unless completed prior.
 Any exceptions must be approved by the Director of Surgical Technology or the Dean of Nursing and Allied Health. - 3.
 Maintain the ability to perform essential eligibility criteria. - 4.
 Maintain current, health professional CPR, required immunizations, and medical insurance. - 5.
 Maintain the sequence of Surgical Technology courses.
 Withdrawals, or a 'D' or 'F' in a Surgical Technology course, will stop progression in the program until the course(s) is successfully repeated.
 Course repetition will be based on instructor approval and program resources. - 6.
-Students will complete the required clinical rotation surgical cases and hours. - 7.
-Students must adhere to clinical facility and program policies and procedures. - 8.
-Students must maintain professional and ethical standards and behavior in the classroom and at the clinical sites, and professional patient care. - 9.
+Complete the required clinical rotation surgical cases and hours. - 7.
+Adhere to clinical facility and program policies and procedures. - Maintain professional and ethical standards and behavior in the classroom and at the clinical sites, and professional patient care.
 Failure to meet any of the above requirements may result in failure of a course or termination from the program.